GUARANTORS IN TENANCY AGREEMENTS - TIPS FROM LETTINGFOCUS.COM

 STUDENT LETS, GUARANTEES AND LETTINGS

-But whilst guarantors are often associated with the student market, they may also be used for any tenant who a landlord thinks may struggle to pay the rent or otherwise fail to look after a property in a “tenant like manner.”
+But whilst guarantors are often associated with the student market, they may also be used for any tenant who a landlord thinks may struggle to pay the rent (low income or benefit dependent) or otherwise fail to look after a property in a “tenant like manner.”

-They are also used (though less often) in company lets where a director may act as a guarantor on a company let.
+They are also used (though less often) in company lets where a director may act as a personal guarantor on a company let for a small company.

 Whichever type of tenant market you are letting in, you should carefully check out the guarantor and ensure checks on them are as thorough as any reference check made on the tenant.